muratk5n/thirdwave/en/README.md

 hopefully lead someday to cures for cancer.
 These are the drugs that, had they been available, some presume might have saved many of my father’s generation.
-But far from saving either their lives or ours, clini- cal trials show that the indiscriminate use of drugs to lower lipids or blood sugars, to relieve respiratory wheeze, or to block stress hormones may even increase the risk of loss of life, 7 and appear to be doing so in the United States, the country that makes the
+But far from saving either their lives or ours, clinical trials show that the indiscriminate use of drugs to lower lipids or blood sugars, to relieve respiratory wheeze, or to block stress hormones may even increase the risk of loss of life, 7 and appear to be doing so in the United States, the country that makes the